Sannoy-dev/Military-Intelligence-Dashboard/README.md

 Expected file:

 ```
-data/globalterrorism.csv --> or user can choose any file
+data/globalterrorismdb_0718dist --> or user can choose any csv file
 ```

 ---